jasminismail/jasminismail/README.md

 # Hello, I'm Jasmin

-I am currently pursuing my part-time studies for a Specialist Diploma in Cybersecurity with a strong interest in cybersecurity and a dedication to safeguarding the digital world.
+I am currently pursuing my studies for a Specialist Diploma in Cybersecurity with a strong interest in cybersecurity and a dedication to safeguarding the digital world.

 ## Objective

-I have obtained a ISC2 Certified in Cybersecurity (CC) 24' which has led me to develop a strong foundation in cybersecurity, and I am eager to transition into the field of Cybersecurity.
+I have obtained a ISC2 Certified in Cybersecurity (CC) and CompTIA Security+ which has led me to develop a strong foundation in cybersecurity, and I am eager to transition into the field of Cybersecurity.

 ## Skills